nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 ---
 layout: page
-title: User Guide
+title: CCACommander Ultra Promax Xtra 9000PLUS - User Guide
 ---
 <link rel="stylesheet" href="./assets/css/guide.css">
-## CCACommander Ultra Promax Xtra 9000PLUS - User Guide

 <figure>
     <img src="images/logo_removebg.png"
          alt="CCACommander Logo">
 </figure>

+1. Table of content
+{:toc}

 ## Introduction
 As a Co-curricular Activity (CCA) head, do you find yourself struggling to manage your CCA members’ attendance and record the array of events that your CCA has?